"How do you make meaningful change?"

 What does meaningful change even mean?

-In the our own lives, it means shifting our understanding so we see the world as it is, and then imagining how it can be.
+In our own lives, it means shifting our understanding so we see the world as it is, and then imagining how it can be.
 It means continually improving.
 It means giving each day everything we've got, while learning every step of the way.

 In our communities, it means shifting habits and behaviors so each member is extensional to one another.
 It means if one member struggles, other members give everything they've got to help.